nikeshgitpro611/reactjs/README.md

 # Debouncing and Throting

-- In JavaScript, debouncing and throttling are techniques used to control the rate at which a function is executed.it will we occure during eventhandling events such as scrolling, resizing, or keypresses.
+- In JavaScript, debouncing and throttling are techniques used to control the rate at which a function is executed.it will we occurred during eventHandling events such as scrolling, resizing, or keyPresses.
 - Debouncing ensures that a function is only called after a certain amount of time has passed since the last time it was invoked.
 It is useful in scenarios where you want to delay the execution of a function until the activity has stopped.
   > UseIn :-